714 related texts · 5 related myths · Page 5 of 15

 Our story today takes us to 16th-century Safed, a center of Jewish mysticism, and introduces us to Rabbi Abraham Berukhim, a man known for his profound connection to the Divine.
 Th...

-But then comes the angel Hadariel, who revives him, gives him back his breath and spirit, and sets him back on his feet.
+Comes the angel Hadariel, who revives him, gives him back his breath and spirit, and sets him back on his feet.
 "My friend," Hadariel asks, "what came over thee?"
-Our visi...
+Our visionary, st...

-The text emphasizes that knowing God's singularity – His absolute oneness – isn't enough.
+Knowing God's singularity – His absolute oneness – isn't enough.
 It can't just be a mental exercise.
-It has to sink deep, becoming a bedrock of our being, ...
+It has to sink deep, becoming a bedrock of our being, unwavering and sure.
+The ...

 It’s the fifth belief discussed in Da'at (Knowledge) Tevunot, a profound work of Jewish philosophy.
 This isn’t about making mistakes, or even just choosing a wrong path.
 This is ab...